nickpreston24/razor-svelte/README.md

 # TRASH  Stack ♻️

-A low-code, framework-optional stack made of recyled parts.
+A low-code, framework-optional stack made of recycled parts.

 * __TailwindCSS__ - everyone knows what this is.
 * __Razor__ - HTML API with the power of xplatform C# behind it.
 None of that Blazor SPA complexity or JS neutering.